C2-Lang/csquared/docs/spec.md

 One clear example of having various overloads is the `print` function, which can print any primitive type as a string.
 The way this works is by having an overload for each type.

 Another feature functions implement is the variable argument.
 Each function can have at least one argument which has an undefined length.
-The variable argument is syntax sugar which, when compiled, simply converts all passed values into a single array.
+The variable argument is syntax sugar which, when compiled, simply converts all values passed to the variable argument into a single array.

 The `add_all.rvn` example shows these two features:
 ```